MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-map-class.md

 ### <a name="remarks"></a>Açıklamalar

-Tür, şablon parametresi `Ty`için bir eş anlamlı.
+Tür, `Ty` şablon parametresi için bir eş anlamlı.

 ### <a name="example"></a>Örnek